 A: You’re good to go there!
 Streaming licenses are covered by the platforms themselves.

 Q: What about performing the songs?
 Do I need to do anything special for that?

-A: All Old-Time Pharmaceuticals songs are released under a Creative Commons non-commercial, attribution, share-alike license.
+A: All Old-Time Pharmaceuticals songs are released under a Creative Commons non-commercial, attribution, share-alike 4.0 international license.
 You can read more about what that means here, but from our perspective, if nobody’s making money from the performance OR if all the money you’re raising goes toward a non-profit charity, you’re good to go as long as you mention who wrote the songs.
 In situations like that, you don’t even need special permission from us; permission is already included in the Creative Commons license.
 (We’d love to hear if you’re singing an Old-Time Pharmaceuticals song at your church or charity fundraiser, though, so if you have the time, send us an email and let us know!
 It’d make us very happy.)
 If somebody is making money off of the performance (other than a charity), then the performance venue needs to pay for public performance rights with ASCAP, which is the Old-Time Pharmaceuticals’ performing rights organization.
 If you’re performing at a pub or some other venue that hosts a lot of musical performances, you can expect that the venue is already paying for public performance rights–which is actually the venue’s responsibility, not yours.
 Check with the venue management to make sure, but if the venue is paying for public performance rights through ASCAP, then you can cover Old-Time Pharmaceuticals songs in your live performances to your heart’s content!